skapis/eshop_django/README.md

 # Eshop site
-In this repository is simple eshop site
+In this repository is site with eshop site, which is developed in Django framework.

+# Database

+Database for this application is PostgreSQL.
+In upload files is the example of database.
+You need to restore this database to use it.

+Superuser<br>
+login = admin<br>
+password = Demo123